jgornet/NeuroTorch/README.md

 If everything worked out, you should have a file “outputs.tif”—TIFF file containing the network prediction—in your directory.

+## License
+The NeuroTorch project is licensed under the BSD license.

 ## About

 This project was created by James Gornet.
 Significant features were